 - To change behaviour you have to be patient and persistent.
-Change will not happen over night.
+Change will not happen over night and some things may be very tough to change.
 The more you work the quicker the change.

 - Set your dog up for success.
 Arrange the learning environment so that the behaviour you want is easily produced.
 If you can be consistent about only working him in situations where he cannot rehearse the unwanted behaviour, you’ll really see improvement.

 - Shape behaviour gradually starting with the easiest and simplest thing.
 Always work slowly, use tiny steps and build off success.
-If your dog is not succeeding stop and go back to a previous step and rebuild.
+If your dog is not succeeding, stop, go back to a previous step and rebuild.

 She suggested that I get a longer leash that is fixed around my waste so Kilo doesn’t feel me adjusting to where he wants to go on a walk.
 I am in control and I have both hands free to work with him.

-Here are a few more tips that Joan shared.
+Here are a few more dog training tips that Joan shared:

 I now have a 4 Kongs in the freezer at any time, filled with different delicious recipes (banana and peanut butter, blended cooked beans or carrots or sweet potato, chicken, minced meat).
 Kilo has been way better with visitors.

 I actually now get Kilo to jump up on a seat and do tricks for treats when strangers come.
 It distracts him and seems to give him confidence being up higher and showing off (he loves treats and an audience).
 Then once he has impressed them with his tricks, he gets down and meets them.